victorverma3/MovieData/README.md

 # Setup

 **Running the Program on a Local Machine**

-a) Ensure the following libraries are installed in your Python environment:
+1. Ensure the following libraries are installed in your Python environment:

-1. asyncio
+- asyncio
-2. aiohttp
+- aiohttp
-3. Beautiful Soup
+- Beautiful Soup
-4. json
+- json
-5. Matplotlib
+- Matplotlib
-6. os
+- os
-7. pandas
+- pandas
-8. seaborn
+- seaborn
-9. time
+- time

-b) Copy moviedata.py and moviestats.py into the same local directory.
+2. Copy moviedata.py and moviestats.py into the same local directory.

-c) Run moviedata.py and enter in your Letterboxd username when prompted.
+3. Run moviedata.py and enter in your Letterboxd username when prompted.

 The program should take about n / 10 seconds to complete, where n is the number of movies that the user has rated on Letterboxd.